Arksine/moonraker/docs/user_changes.md

 ### July 27th 2022
 - The behavior of `[include]` directives has changed.
 Included files are now parsed as they are encountered.
-If sections are duplicated options in the last section parsed take precendence.
+If sections are duplicated options in the last section parsed take precedence.
 If you are using include directives to override configuration in `moonraker.conf` the directives should be moved to the bottom of the file.
 - Configuration files now support inline comments.